Why is taking the Fundamentals of Engineering Exam important?

 Can I bring notes or reference material?

-The only reference material that may be used is the Fundamentals of Engineering Handbook , which is issued to examinees.
-Examinees can obtain a copy of the handbook prior to the exam by purchasing a hard copy HERE .
+The only reference material that may be used is the Fundamentals of Engineering Handbook, which is provided on screen to examinees via a searchable PDF.
+Examinees can obtain a copy of the handbook prior to the exam by purchasing a hard copy HERE.
+You can also download it on the NCEES website.
+It is important you are familiar with the reference ahead of taking the exam.
+Note that you cannot take a copy with you to the test center.

 What is the best way to study for the FE exam?